acuris-georgian-maxim/graphql-server/README.md

 # Hello World server

-The server that is used for the examples on dev.apollodata.com.
+The server that is used to serve GraphQL data for local dev.

 This is a really simple GraphQL server that uses [Apollo Server](https://github.com/apollostack/apollo-server) and [GraphQL Tools](https://github.com/apollostack/graphql-tools) to serve a simple schema.